aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

     2. **For all future experiments, stick to this same algorithm, then use HPO=True.**  AutoML mode did a light HPO, to verify which algorithm is best, but the parameter optimization is not as deep as explicitly setting HPO toggled on for a single algorithm.
     3. Finally, when you have finished iterating,  **use the fixed algorithm and fixed Training Parameters from the last HPO Predictor.**

 25. **Iterating and scaling to value.**  Unlike Machine Learning Competitions, real life POCs are not about "highest accuracy at any cost".
 In real life, there is often a balance to think about:  Accuracy, Scaleability, Effort.
-Since human time is expensive, there might be other activities of more value than trying to get the tiniest extra amounts of accuracy out of Forecast models.
+Since human time is expensive, there might be other activities of more value than trying to get the utmost extra amounts of accuracy out of Forecast models.

 Keeping this in mind, some typical next iterations, in order of easiest-to-hardest and most-to-least expected incremental accuracy improvements:
 <br>